 While video is not a new trend, it seems commercial real estate firms around the country are just now realizing what a powerful storytelling tool it can be.
-Real estate firms have begun devoting significant time and resources to create beautifully crafted videos to tell the stories of the properties they are marketing.
+Real estate firms have begun devoting significant time and resources to creating beautifully crafted commercial real estate videos to tell the stories of the properties they are marketing.

-At AQUILA, we pride ourselves on staying on the forefront of real estate marketing, and last year we decided to go “all in” on video, hiring a full-time Video Producer, Patrick Morrison, to help us better educate our clients and tell the stories of our properties on our YouTube Channel.
+At AQUILA, we pride ourselves on staying at the forefront of real estate marketing.
+We even employ a full-time Video Producer to help us better educate our clients and tell the stories of our properties on our YouTube Channel.

-Ever in search of inspiration to use on our own clients projects, Patrick and I started to compile a list of our favorite property property videos from across the nation.
-Since no central resource like this exists we decided to put together a “Best Of” list to serve as inspiration for others and maybe even challenge real estate firms to get even more creative with their property video executions.
+Ever in search of inspiration to use on our own clients’ projects, I started to compile a list of our favorite property videos from across the nation.
+Since no central resource like this exists we decided to put together a “best of” list to serve as inspiration for others and maybe even challenge real estate firms to get even more creative with their commercial real estate video marketing.

-We watched hours of videos to narrow it down to the top ten that were ultimately selected.
+We watched hours of videos to narrow it down to the best-of-the-best that were ultimately selected.

-Though we weren’t privy to budgets for these ten projects, we guess that they range from $5,000 to $200,000 for a single video.
-To select the finalists I tried to focus less on budget and more on creativity, uniqueness and execution.
+Though we weren’t privy to budgets for these projects, we guess that they range from $5,000 to $200,000 for a single video.
+To select the finalists I tried to focus less on budget and more on creativity, uniqueness, and execution.